 These problems can exist in the texts of authors writing in their own language but they are often accentuated in English texts written by non-English speakers, many of whom consider writing to be an essential part of their professional life but not one that they relish or for which they have been trained.
 Likewise, texts translated by native speakers can be unidiomatic or cumbersome because of the undue influence of the source.
 An awareness of the problems that readers have in understanding writing can help writers when composing and revising to focus on the essence of the meaning and to convey the message more efficiently.

 This workshop aims to describe 10 strategies by which authors, translators and editors can improve intra- and inter-sentence flow and thus make texts more readable.

-Finally, if you really want to get to grips with style and everything it entails, a personal favourite of mine is WILLIAMS, J. M. Style: Toward Clarity and Grace.
-Chicago: The University of Chicago Press, 1990.
+Finally, the ideas presented in the workshop and those discussed on the Duke University website owe a big debt of gratitude to Joseph Williams and his eye-opening book Style: Toward Clarity and Grace.
 As the author says at the beginning of chapter 1, in direct reference to Strunk, “This is a book about writing clearly.
 I wish it could be short and simple like some others more widely known, but I want to do more than just urge writers to ‘Omit Needless Words’ or ‘Be Clear.'
 Telling me to ‘Be Clear’ is like telling me to ‘Hit the ball squarely.'
 I know that.
 What I don’t know is how to do it.
 To explain how to write clearly, I have to go beyond platitudes.”

 Hopefully (despite the feelings of many, it is quite correct to use “hopefully” at the beginning of a sentence) this workshop will be one step in this direction: going beyond the platitudes and writing clearly.